kalicatt/boat-booking-saas/DEPLOYMENT.md

 ```

 ## 8. Database Initialization

+## Systemd Service (Optional)
+You can wrap `docker run` via a systemd unit or use Docker Compose if preferred.
+A sample unit file exists under `systemd/`.

+## Troubleshooting
+- If Prisma complains about OpenSSL on Alpine, use Debian-based images (already handled in Dockerfile).
+- Missing `RESEND_API_KEY` now yields controlled behavior in contact routes; set the key to enable email sending.
+- If Next.js tries to install TypeScript automatically, ensure `typescript` and `@types/node` are present in `devDependencies` locally or rely on the Docker multi-stage build where these are not needed at runtime.

 ```bash
 docker compose exec app npx prisma migrate deploy docker compose exec app npx prisma db seed || true